madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/pipelines/twitter_supervised.md

 There was another tool called [Fairing](https://github.com/kubeflow/fairing) that looks promising to productionize the Jupyter Notebook files by making them run on Kubeflow as pipelines made up of individual components that can scale as needed

-I prefer less tools in my ecosystem for complexity reasons so deferred the [Fairing](https://github.com/kubeflow/fairing) approach and explored on rewriting the Jupyter Notebook into modularized components
+I prefer minimal tools in my ecosystem for complexity reasons so deferred the [Fairing](https://github.com/kubeflow/fairing) approach and explored on rewriting the Jupyter Notebook into modularized components

 ## Prerequisites